tradecloud/tradecloud-docs-api-v2/order/supplier/receive/simple-order-event.md

 ### Buyer line

-`lines.buyerLine` is an echo of your order line fields as explained in [Issue a new order](../issue/#lines)
+`buyerLine` contains the buyer order line fields:

 * `position`: the line position within the purchase order

-### Supplier line

-`lines.supplierLine` contains the supplier order line fields:

-* `salesOrderNumber`: the sales order number as known in the supplier's ERP system
-* `salesOrderPosition`: the position within the supplier's sales order
-* `description`: a free format additional description of this line by the supplier
+* `description`: a free format additional description of this line
+* `item`: the item (or article, goods) to be delivered, see [Item](#item)
-* `requests`: the supplier can request different delivery schedule, prices and charge lines.
+* `requests`: the buyer can request different delivery schedule, prices and charge lines.
 Advised is to use the `statusLine.deliveryScheduleInclRequests` and `statusLine.pricesInclRequests` fields instead.
+* `terms`: the line terms as agreed with your buyer
+  * `contractNumber`: the agreed framework contract number
+  * `contractPosition`: the related position within the framework contract
+* `projectNumber`: The buyer's project number reference
+* `productionNumber`:  The buyer's production number reference
+* `salesOrderNumber`:  The buyer's sales order number \(not be confused with your sales order number\)
+* `indicators.noDeliveryExpected`: No goods are expected to be delivered to the buyer, for example a service, fee or text line.
+* `indicators.delivered`: All goods are delivered at the buyer.
-* `properties`: are key-value based custom fields, added by the supplier
+* `properties`: are key-value based custom fields. `\n` may be used for a new line in the value.
-* `notes`: are simple custom fields, added by the supplier
+* `notes`: are simple custom fields. `\n` may be used for a new line.
+* `labels`: value-added services labels on line level.
-* `documents`: contain meta data, objectId or url, of attached documents by the supplier.
+* `documents`: contain meta data and link of attached documents, see:

 {% page-ref page="download-document.md" %}

+#### Item

+`lines.buyerLine.item`: The item (or article, goods) to be delivered.

+* `number`: the item code or number as known in the buyer ERP system.
+* `revision`: the revision (or version) of this item number
+* `name`: the item short name
+* `purchaseUnitOfMeasureIso`: the purchase unit according to ISO 80000-1, a typical example is `PCE`
+* `supplierItemNumber`: the item code or number as known at the supplier.

+### Supplier line

+`supplierLine` is an echo of your order line fields as explained in [Send order response](../send-order-response/)​.

 ### Status line